nathanziarek/nathanziarek.github.io/_posts/2015-11-15-app-sizes-after-ios9.md

 1. Checking for app sizes is a pain.

-2. Some full-featured apps were surpirsingly small to begin with.
+2. Some full-featured apps were surprisingly small to begin with.
 [Overcast]--a favorite in the world of podcasting--at its heaviest was only 7.6MB.
 It shed 40% of it's weight, coming in at only 4.4MB.
 I stopped using [Overcast] during this test, but kept it around because it is a testament to craftsmanship.

 3. I didn't spread the genres around as well as I thought I did.
 It didn't seem to matter much--there was little correlation between the category and the size reduction.